ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) As shock absorbers
+A) As spring guides

-B) As torque limiters
+B) As counterweights

-C) As counterweights
+C) As torque limiters

-D) As spring guides
+D) As shock absorbers

 ---

-As torque limiters
+C) As torque limiters

 ///